phui/tweet_redis/README.md

 # Tweet-Redis

-Tweet-Redis is a Python package that streams twitter into a redis channel.
+Tweet-Redis is a multi-container application that streams twitter into a redis channel.

 `Redis` supports the publish/subscribe protocol, which allows multiple consumer applications down the pipeline of data collection pipeline.